 For the training loss, rather than employing a conventional contrastive loss, we opted for the SmoothAP~\cite{brown2020smooth} loss, which demonstrated superior performance.
 While contrastive loss can help align the features of corresponding pixels, it relies on a predefined fixed margin for positive and negative samples, which is ad hoc and often suboptimal.
 In contrast, SmoothAP optimizes a ranking loss directly, leading to an improved average precision for feature retrieval between corresponding pixels.
 We also experimented with the differentiable Procrustes alignment loss ~\cite{li2022wsdesc}, but it did not outperform.
 Detailed ablation results are given in Section~\ref{sec:loss}.

-In terms of architecture, besides the common practice of using LoRA to finetune large foundation models, we introduced a single convolutional layer with a kernel size of 3 and a stride of 1.
+In terms of architecture, we apply LoRA in the last four blocks to finetune large foundation models, we introduced a single convolutional layer with a kernel size of 3 and a stride of 1.
 The motivation behind this addition is rooted in the observation that ViT-family models process image tokens as patches, resulting in much lower-resolution feature maps (e.g., 14x smaller in DINOv2).
 The standard approach to obtain high-resolution per-pixel features is to apply linear interpolation.
 Consequently, it is beneficial to explicitly exchange information between neighboring patches before interpolation to achieve more accurate results.
 More ablation results are given in Section~\ref{sec:conv}.

 During training, we randomly select two views of the same object from a 10K subset of Objaverse at each iteration and sample corresponding pixels.
 The model is trained for 10K iterations using the AdamW optimizer with a learning rate of 1e-5 and weight decay of 1e-4.
 In the supplementary, we show that our finetuning method is robust to the choice of learning rate.